Matt McCloskey could have made the conservative and, most would agree, conventional move.

 With the Falcons facing a 4th-and-2 from their own 45-yard line with 1:06 remaining, nursing a one-point lead over Stamford, and his defense seemingly in control, McCloskey opted to put the ball in quarterback Matt White's hands.

 With a big push up front, White was able to plow past the first-down marker, allowing the Falcons to run out the clock for a 7-6 win Friday night at Boyle Stadium, their second in four contests after suffering through a 14-game losing streak.

 "I put it on the offensive line," McCloskey said.
 "They said they wanted to go for it and I gave it to them."

-McCloskey told Ludlowe athletic director Dave Schulz before the start of the season that he would be stepping at the end of the year, news that became public earlier in the day.
+McCloskey announced he would be stepping at the end of the year, news that became public earlier in the day on Friday.